THE PATTERNS

 Participants: Ethics Guardian + stakeholders

-Purpose: Ensure autonomous systems stay within ethical constraints
+Purpose: Ensure systems stay within ethical constraints

 Emergence Capture